Walks and hikes in Turangi

 Turangi is a favourite base for the internationally renown Tongariro Crossing as it’s 30 minutes drive from the Ketetahi Car park.
 There are a number of shuttle services to the Crossing who will pick trampers up at the end of the one way walk.
 To fully understand the requirements of what can be a strenuous day tramp visit the Tongariro Visitor Center before departing to ascertain the conditions and requirements.
 The video about the Crossing is memorizing and worth the trip alone.

 This is a lesser known short loop walk introducing fans of native forests to the sheer variety of the Kaimanawa Forest Park.
-The native vegetation is a podocarp forest of matai, miro and rimu.
+The native vegetation is a podocarp forest of matai, miro, and rimu.
 There are glimpses of Lake Taupo through sections of regenerating forest where timber milling once took place.
-Look for the banded red mistletoe to stop the exotic pest, possums from browsing, stripping the vegetation of bark.
+Look for the banded trees to stop the exotic pests, and possums from browsing, stripping the vegetation of bark.

 - Length 3.9km

 Shared track with mountain bikes.

 Enjoy a quiet walk without the crowds on this relatively unknown gem.
 Reaching the settlement of Pukawa the walk is well signposted.
 The Pukawa Bush Walk is part of the Department of Conservation Reserves in the area.
 The virgin podocarp forest and lake views with birdsong is on the southwestern shores of Lake Taupo.
 The walks have several sections, some of which cross private land, follow signposts and respect private property.

 Look closely at Lake Taupo’s shoreline and forage for pumice.
 Amazing, you will find thousands of years old pumice from the ancient volcanic eruption that created Lake Taupo.

 Pukawa village is a 15 minute drive west of Tūrangi, signposted to the right off SH41.
 Public parking and toilets are available on the waterfront reserve.